noise-lab/Coursera-SDN/assignments/mininet-topology/README.md

 == [sandbox] Submitting Solutions
 ==
 Login (Email address): <Your email id>
 One-time Password (from the assignment page.
-This is NOT your own account's password): <Your assignment-specific password>
+This is NOT your own accounts password): <Your assignment-specific password>

 == Connecting to Coursera ...
 Hello!
 These are the assignment parts that you can submit: